-Deadwood: wood that is not alive, with no growth, with a diameter of 20mm or more.
+Deadwood - wood that is not alive, with no growth, and with a diameter of 20mm or more

-Stump grinding: the mechanical or manual removal of tree stumps and buttress roots only, to approx 200mm /8inches below ground level. generated will be left on site unless otherwise agreed.
+Stump grinding - the mechanical or manual removal of tree stumps and buttress roots only to approximately 200mm /8inches below ground level.
+All debris generated will be left on-site unless otherwise agreed.

-Crown clean: the removal or dead, damaged, rubbing branches and removal of epicormic growth.
+Crown clean: the removal of dead, damaged, rubbing branches and removal of epicormic growth.

 Epicormic growth: weakly attached shoots at the base, on the stem and sometimes in the crown of a tree.

 Brushwood: the branches with the leaves on generally up to a 150mm diameter

 Cordwood: the larger diameter wood in left in manageable pieces or long lengths.

 Seasoned logs - hardwood logs cut to fit in a fire, having previously been stacked and stored to dry out.

 Wood chippings - small woodchip suitable for weed suppression, water retention, and paths, but generally not for play areas.
 This may contain a small amount of ‘stringy’ bits.